The Dominican Republic Travel Advice

-The travel safety advice for Dominican Republic is to remain extra cautious in districts of high crime rate or vulnerable locations such as busy tourist areas.
+The travel advice for the Dominican Republic is to remain extra cautious in districts of high crime rate or vulnerable locations, such as busy tourist areas.
 There are no general travel advisories for the country, and there is a low likelihood of terrorism.

-It is advised that anyone travelling to the Dominican Republic remains vigilant as western tourists can be perceived as soft targets in the country due ongoing international terrorist threats at popular tourist regions.
+It is advised that anyone travelling to the Dominican Republic remains vigilant, as western tourists can be perceived as soft targets in the country due to ongoing international terrorist threats at popular tourist regions.

 The Dominican Republic’s crime rate is high, this can range from petty crime through to more violent attacks.
-There has been an increase in the government presence in some areas as a deterrent against tourist directed crime.
+There has been an increase in the government presence in some areas as a deterrent against tourist-directed crimes.

 The Dominican Republic has had previous demonstrations around key political times.
 These demonstrations have been known to turn into localised disarray and violence.
 It is advised that you keep away from these types of public gatherings.

 There is a risk of rape and violent assault against women in the country and as such, travel advice for the Dominican Republic is that women should preferably not travel alone and take particular care if doing so.